Shayne Ward: 2005–2008: The X Factor, Shayne Ward and Breathless

-2009-2015: Closer and other projects
+2009–2015: Closer and other projects

 Ward began working on his third album in 2009 with producers RedOne and Taio Cruz.
 The album, titled Obsession, was released on 15 November 2010.
-The singer worked with songwriters such as Savan Kotecha, Quiz & Larossi and Lucas Secon, while the songs produced by RedOne and Taio Cruz will not be included.
+The singer worked with songwriters such as Savan Kotecha, Quiz & Larossi and Lucas Secon, while the songs produced by RedOne and Taio Cruz were not included.
 The first single from the album is a cover version of Nickelback's 2008 single, "Gotta Be Somebody".
 Ward's version was released on 7 November 2010 and reached number 12 in the UK and number 10 in Ireland.
 The video for the song premiered on 29 October 2010 and he performed the song on The X Factor on 7 November.
 Ward also performed at the Miss World Pageant, which was held in Sanya, China.
 He did his first television appearance in over two years, on Live from Studio Five the day after his X Factor appearance, where he also performed his single.
 The album reached number 11 in Ireland on 19 November and peaked at number 15 in the UK on 21 November.
 On 8 March 2011, Ward performed the title track from the album Obsession on The Alan Titchmarsh Show.
 In an interview with Digital Spy Ward stated that he hoped he could release a second single from the album.

 On 9 June 2011, it was announced that Ward would star as Stacee Jaxx in 1980s-themed musical Rock of Ages at the Shaftesbury Theatre, London.
 For this role, Ward received a nomination for The DEWYNTERS London Newcomer of the Year award from the 2012 What's on Stage Awards.
 He announced that he would return to the studio in September 2012, after the end of his contract with Rock of Ages.
 In February 2014, Ward released a version of "Falling Slowly" with Louise Dearman.
 In 2014, Ward joined the cast of Jeff Wayne's Musical Version of The War of the Worlds for the final arena tour of that production, as the Artilleryman.

 On 19 September 2014, Ward announced was working on a new album with Mike Stock, with a then-projected release of February 2015 through PledgeMusic.
 Ward later postponed the release to April, with the video for the first single "My Heart Would Take You Back", due to be filmed on 25 February 2015 in London.

 The album was released in April 2015 and peaked at No.17 in the UK albums chart.
 It featured two further singles; "The Way You Were" and "Moving Target".